-Official transcripts become the property of the College and may become part of the student's official TCL student records file.
+Official transcripts become the property of the College and may become part of the student's official TCL Student Records file.
 A review of college/university transcripts results in credits transferred and do not generate quality points nor impact the student's TCL grade point average (GPA).

 Students transferring from regional accredited colleges and universities may have credits accepted at TCL.
 College-level courses must be completed with a grade of "C" or better, as appropriate to course content, level, and the program of study.
 Transcripts will be evaluated and posted on the student's WebAdvisor account for transfer of credit confirmation.
 Transfer of Credit evaluations are completed by the Registrar/Student Records staff.
+To view a list of approved transferable courses, visit www.sctrac.org.
+TCL is neither liable for nor bound by any erroneous re-creation and/or publication of TCL articulation and transfer information produced by other institutions.
+We reserve the right to correct any errors that may have been made regarding transfer of credit.